tytydraco/yessleep/out/I_just_found_out_why_the_kids_in_my_town_are_brutally_killing_their_parents.md

 That exact countdown.

-And somehow, he had known, just like me, as I stuffed my sweater sleeve into my right eye, that the bomb was part of us.
+And somehow, he had known, just like me, as I stuffed my sweater sleeve into my mouth, that the bomb was part of us.
 Digging the blade into my eye and jerking it at an angle to sever it, I screamed into my sleeve, managing to choke out through sobs, begging my brother to do the same.

 The countdown was still in my head, and if I concentrated, I could hear it, the beep, beep, beep of the thing sandwiched inside me.